baumac/baumac/infra/psql-database/README.md

 # PostgreSQL Database

-A PostgreSQL database instance that runs on a Raspberry Pi.
+A PostgreSQL database that is hosted on a Raspberry Pi.

 ## Table of Contents